Nazek-Altayeb/Computer-Science-Quiz/README.md

 ##  Content
 - [Open TRIVIA Api:](https://opentdb.com/api_config.php)
-    - Data (questions and answers) have been loaded from Open TRAVIA.
+    - Data (questions and answers) have been loaded from Open TRAVIA as json data.

 # Testing
 ## Validation